carlosrafaelgn/FPlayAndroid/README.md

 FPlayArduino
 ============

-FPlay can be integrated to Arduino, or other electronic board, via Bluetooth SPP - Serial Port Profile :)
+FPlay can be integrated to Arduino, or other electronic board, via Bluetooth SPP - Serial Port Profile :D

 The Arduino library is available on GitHub: https://github.com/carlosrafaelgn/FPlayArduino